 Has it ever occurred to you that the weed you’re smoking may actually be packed full of toxic chemicals?

 Don’t believe me?
 It’s more common than you may think.
 Plant Growth Regulators (PGR’s) have flooded the black market in recent years.
-It’s gotten so severe that many Australians are losing touch with what an authentic cannabis experience actually feels like.
-This is particularly true for the younger generation, who are beginning to use marijuana for the first time.
+It’s gotten so severe that many Australians are losing touch with what an authentic cannabis experience actually looks and feels like.
+This is particularly true for the younger generations, who are only now beginning to use marijuana for the first time.

 What are PGRs?

 Are your buds rock hard?
-Perhaps they’re covered in ugly, brown hairs?
+Perhaps they are covered in ugly, brown hairs?
 Maybe the buds themselves don’t have much of a smell to them?
 If this sounds familiar to you, it’s likely that you are smoking weed that has been treated with Plant Growth Regulators.

 So, is PGR weed bad?
 The answer is a resounding YES.
 PGR’s are typically used to fatten buds up, so they weigh more.
 This (of course) benefits those who currently profit from the growing and sale of cannabis.
 However, PGR has some adverse health effects, and long term use can prove highly detrimental.